sukjulian/coronary-mesh-convolution/README.md

 ## Data
 You can download the dataset(s) from [here](https://drive.google.com/drive/folders/18lNjZPYKLmd7w-UX7GwepHAy2R-3YP3W?usp=sharing).
 The wall shear stress physical units are [dyn/cm^2] = 0.1 [Pa].

 We adapt the dataset-directory structure [used by PyTorch Geometric ("PyG")](https://pytorch-geometric.readthedocs.io/en/latest/notes/create_dataset.html).
-The directory with the dataset should contain a folder "raw" with the unprocessed data.
-Pre-processing creates a folder "processed" with the transformed data.
+The directory with the dataset should contain a folder `raw` with the unprocessed data.
+Pre-processing creates a folder `processed` with the transformed data.
 ```
 vessel-datasets
 └── stead